-In 2005, the Vietnamese government took measures against the cruel keeping of bears by banning the sale and consumption of bear bile.
-However, approximately 385 bears still remain on over 124 farms.
+Fewer than 330 bears remain on about 100 farms.
+An incredibly high number considering that the Vietnamese government already took measures against the cruel keeping of bears in 2005 by banning the sale and possession of bear bile.

 Through our research, we've found most of these bears suffer endlessly in tiny metal cages.
 To make matters worse, bile is still extracted from many of these innocent bears' stomachs.
 Their bile is then sold in secret on the black market, and later used for traditional medicines and made into tinctures.

 Note: Any advertisements that may appear during the viewing of this video are unrelated to FOUR PAWS.
 We assume no liability for this content.

 To extract bile, bears are first anesthetized under appalling conditions.
 Anesthetic is often administered unprofessionally or is too weak.
 As a result, the bears are subjected to incredible pain while they are still awake.
 Next their gallbladders are located using an ultrasound and punctured with a needle through the abdominal wall.

 Most of the bile bears suffer from chronic liver and gallbladder disease and frequently develop secondary complications, like liver cancer.
 The bile farming and extraction practice puts great stress on the physical and mental health of the bears, which eventually leads to their death.
 Inappropriate keeping conditions, diet and exercise deprivation contributes to mobility problems, wasted muscles and obesity.
 Moreover, the unstimulating environment, and the confined space and mistreatment lead to behavioral disorders, often seen in animals in bad captive settings.
 Due to boredom and escape attempts the bears also often chew on their cage bars, which result in broken and damaged teeth.